 M.M. in Performance Degree Requirements

 All incoming graduate students, except those in MM-Opera, are required to take diagnostic exams in Musicology and Music Theory.
 The exams are given during the week before the Fall and Spring semesters begin.
-The student must pass all diagnostic exams before being allowed to enroll in courses in those subjects.
 Diagnostic deficiencies can only be satisfied in one of two ways: 1) re-taking the exam the next time it is given (one re-take only) or 2) enrolling in the appropriate review course and receiving at least a grade of "C." The student must satisfy all diagnostic deficiencies by the end of the third semester of enrollment.

 A final solo recital is required for all master’s degrees in performance.
 A recital preview is left to the discretion of the faculty members of each division.
 In divisions with no preview requirement, the option to have a preview is still available to students and faculty members.
 Divisions must approve recital content well in advance but no less than 3 weeks before the recital date.
 The candidate must file a copy of the final recital program with the School of Music before the final oral examination is scheduled.
 The audio recording of the recital will be placed the School of Music archives.